 Bed bug bites last two weeks or more.
 People who are more sensitive to bites may take up to three weeks to completely heal.
 If an infestation occurs, new bites may accumulate even as the older ones disappear.

 As the name suggests, bed bugs love the warmth of your bed as much as you do.
-And if you want them to disappear, you’ll have to keep your bed extra clean.
+And if you want them to disappear and keep bed bugs out of the mattress, you’ll have to keep your bed extra clean.
 Clean your sheets, bed, pillows, and mattress once a week.
 Leave your sheets out in the sun.
 Bed bugs hate hot places, and they will want to escape the heat.

 Alcohol can kill existing eggs and bugs.
 But it won’t get rid of the infestation that still exists.
 Spraying some alcohol will prevent be bugs from returning to their new abode.